geerlingguy/ansible-for-devops/nodejs-role/README.md

 After running `vagrant up`, perform the following steps to access the app via a hostname:

-  1. [Edit your hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file), adding the line `192.168.55.56  nodejs-role.dev` so you can connect to the VM.
+  1. [Edit your hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file), adding the line `192.168.55.56  nodejs-role.test` so you can connect to the VM.
-  2. Open your browser and access [http://nodejs-role.dev/](http://nodejs-role.dev/).
+  2. Open your browser and access [http://nodejs-role.test/](http://nodejs-role.test/).

 ## About the Author